About The Wales Marathon

 The course is a 13.1 mile or 26.2 mile closed road marathon, depending on entry level.

 The Wales Marathon can be entered by anyone who feels they are capable of competing.
-There is no gender separation, so men and women both compete for first place in the event.
+There is gender separation, so men and women compete for first place in their respective category.

 Officials are assigned at various points along the course, helping to guide traffic flow as well as manning feed and water stations.
 Most members of the crew are volunteers – if you wish to volunteer to help during the course of the weekend, click here.